School of Social Science and Humanities

 Administrative Posts held in University

-2. Hostel Warden (Block D), Central University of Jharkhand from 06th November 2020.
+2. Hostel Warden, Central University of Jharkhand from 06th November 2020.

 3. Member of constitute committee of Cretch in Central University of Jharkhand from 28th January 2021.